-Otterspool is a comfortable low tide venue with short walks from the various free car parks in the area.
+Otterspool is a comfortable low but mainly high tide venue with short walks from the various free car parks in the area.
 Mind you there are a lot of other users of this mark with cyclists and dog walkers making up the bulk.
 Dogs seem to like a good sniff through your tackle and have been known to take a pee on it!

 It is a very popular venue for fishing matches, I’ve arrived a few times to find all the spots taken.
 Keep an eye on social media post so you don’t at caught out.
 There is usually a gap to squeeze into if needed.